Airtable technical requirements

 Exports do not include record-level comments, extension content, field descriptions, or base guide content.

-Another backup option would be to set up an API integration that could periodically fetch all your data and save it, although this would involve some advanced program.
+And lastly, you can set up an API integration to periodically fetch your data and save it.
 You can find API documentation specific to your bases at airtable.com/api.

 Was this article helpful?